scionproto/scion/doc/BeaconExtensions.md

 - A variable number of hoplength clusters

-A hoplength cluster serves to pool all interfaces which have the same number of internal hops on the path between them and the egress interface.
+A hoplength cluster serves to pool all interfaces which have the same number of internal hops on the intra-AS path between them and the egress interface.
 Each hoplength cluster is itself formed of 2 main elements:

-- The number of internal hops for every interface in the cluster (1 value per cluster)
+- The number of internal hops for all interfaces in the cluster (1 value per cluster)
-- The interface ID for every interface in the class (1 value per interface)
+- The interface ID for every interface in the cluster (1 value per interface)

 ## Note